How to NOT do Christmas

 by Anne E Thompson

 I love Christmas but I must admit to a certain amount of stress each year.
-Especially when I start watching those super organised women on television preparing their own decorations, or I visit that gifted friend who secretly should have been an interior designer or, worst of all, I open one of those “all you need to know for Christmas” recipe books.
+Especially when I start watching those super-organised women on television preparing their own decorations.
+Or I visit that gifted friend who should have been an interior designer.
+Or, worst of all, I open one of those “all you need to know for Christmas” recipe books.
 So, in the belief that I might not be the only human that feels somewhat inadequate at this time of year, I thought I would share some of the knowledge that I have gleaned over the last few years.
 Here is a tried and tested list of things that you should NOT do.

 Everyone loves a Christmas tree.
 Here are some things to beware of:

 You cannot however, avoid them being present for the annual family discussion on where the tree should go.
-Now, we have lived in our present house for eight years and EVERY Christmas we discuss (heatedly) where the tree should be placed.
-Every year it always goes in exactly the same place that it always has.
+Now, we have lived in our present house for many years and every Christmas we discuss (heatedly) where the tree should be placed.
+Every year it always goes in exactly the same place.

 If you buy a tree in late December, your family will constantly tell you everyone else has theirs already.
 If you buy a tree in early December, it will probably be bald by New Year.

 If you ever want a tasteful tree, you must NEVER allow the children to put on their home made ornaments.
-Every year I produce those faded photos in plastic frames, the robin that sheds paint, I even have the clay angels that my sister made one year which look like they slept in a puddle after an especially hard night out!
-It is true, they bring back lots of special memories, but I can now never NOT put them on the tree, so my tree, whilst precious, is also incredibly tacky.
+Every year I produce those faded photos in plastic frames, the robin that sheds paint.
+I even have the clay angels that my sister made one year, which look like they slept in a puddle after an especially hard night out.
+It is true, they bring back lots of special memories, but I can now never not put them on the tree, so my tree, whilst full of precious memories, is also incredibly tacky.

 If you do not water your tree, do NOT leave the lights on it and go out for the evening or it might burn down your house.
 (This did not happen to us, but it did happen to a neighbour in the US.
 A dried pine is incredibly flammable.)

 Do NOT believe that everyone who helps decorate the house will also help tidy up after Christmas.
 Every year I say, “Only put out the ornaments that you will put away afterwards”.
 I may as well not bother.
-I know this is true because last year I was ill and we have had a nativity scene on one window sill all year.
-I find family members are very keen to decorate all sorts of random places and not at all keen to tidy them afterwards.
+I know this is true because one year I was ill, and we had a Nativity scene on one window sill all year.
+I find family members are very keen to decorate all sorts of random places, and not at all keen to tidy them afterwards.

 Do NOT buy gifts too early and if you do, do not forget where you have hidden them.
 It is annoying to find winter nightclothes for your daughter in June.

 Most importantly, do NOT forget what is important.
 Christmas is not about family or tradition or nice food.
 Actually, it’s about a God who thought you were special enough that he came to this dirty smelly earth as a baby.
-Even if you don’t believe in him, he believes in you and he cared enough to come so that you can have a chance to change your mind if you want to.
+Even if you don’t believe in him, he believes in you.
+And he cared enough to come, so that you have a chance to change your mind if you want to.
 So spend a little time trying to remember what it’s all about.
-Read my Mary story or better still, look in Luke’s bit of the bible and read the account of what actually happened – no donkeys, no inn keepers with tea-towels on their heads, no fairies or snow.
+Look in Luke’s bit of the Bible, and read the account of what actually happened – no donkeys, no inn keepers with tea-towels on their heads, no fairies or snow.
 Just a simple story of something special.